minkymorgan/bytefreq-awk/README.md

     goawk - the implementation of AWK in the language go mawk - a highly performance version of awk, optimised for speed

-#### install
+#### Installation for a Mac
-    # to install unix like implementations
+    # to install on macOS:

-    brew install gawk
+    > brew install gawk
-    brew install mawk
+    > brew install mawk

-    # to install an implemenation in go
+    # to install goawk, an recent implemenation writen in go
-    brew install go
+    > brew install go

     # now link your paths:
-    echo 'export GOPATH="/Users/useraccount/go"' >> ~/.bash_profile
+    > echo 'export GOPATH="/Users/useraccount/go"' >> ~/.bash_profile
-    echo 'PATH=$PATH:$GOPATH/bin' >> ~/.bash_profile
+    > echo 'PATH=$PATH:$GOPATH/bin' >> ~/.bash_profile

     # rerun your bash profile
-    ~/.bash_profile
+    > ~/.bash_profile

     # now use the go package manager to install it in a one-liner
-    go get github.com/benhoyt/goawk
+    $ go get github.com/benhoyt/goawk

     # now test it works!
-    goawk 'BEGIN { print "foo", 42 }'
+    > goawk 'BEGIN { print "foo", 42 }'

 There is a timer.log file in the repo - that has a comparison of the performance of these tools. mawk is the fastest.
 At some point I will do a performance analysis.
 Also to do - try compiling a version with GRAALVM and testing that.

-Note - this code can also be converted to ansi-c and then compiled.
-This can be done with a variety of compilers.
+Note - this code can also be converted to ansi-c and then compiled using awka, a recently updated version is here: https://github.com/noyesno/awka
-GRAAVM is a potential compilation tool we should test.
+Once convereted to c, a choice of compilers via LLVM may target your environment better.

-Input and Output Configuration options
+# Usage

 The code has only a few simple configuration options carefully chosen to meet the needs of many.
 The three main output choices configurable are: